gaehlerm/SoftwareEngineering/README.md

 ## Databases

-Databases (DB) are used for big amount of data that you want to analyze but doesn’t fit into memory.
-Databases have a whole lot of different functionality that improves searching and manipulating data within the database.
-There are several vendors and different technologies.
+Databases (DB) are used for a large amount of data that you want to analyze but doesn't fit into memory.
+Databases have a wide range of functionalities that enhance searching and manipulating data within the database.
+There are several vendors offering different technologies.

 I never really cared much about DBs and I'd like to teach you other things instead.
-So you better get your information elsewhere.
-I only know that proprietary DBs can be extremely expensive and it’s important to write your code such that you can easily replace the DB by another one, or you’ll be stuck paying hefty annual fees.
+So, you better get your information elsewhere.
+I only know that proprietary DBs can be extremely expensive, and it's important to write your code in a way that allows for easy replacement of the database with another one.
+Otherwise, you may find yourself locked into paying substantial annual fees.

-Also make sure a database is not the heart of your software.
+Also, make sure that a database is not the core of your software.
 It's just a place to save and access data.
-It can be replaced by a text file if needed!
+It can be replaced with a text file if necessary!

-sqlite is probably the easiest to use database.
-That's why I make a short example here.
-Compared to other databases, creating or migrating an sqlite database is trivial.
+SQLite is probably the easiest database to use.
+That's why I am providing a brief example here.
+Compared to other databases, creating or migrating an SQLite database is straightforward.

 Here is the code to create a database and add some movie objects.